-Kitchen/diner with an AGA, seperate Rangemaster cooker with a 5 ring gas hob, microwave, small fridge, dishwasher and a breakfast table which seats 10.
-Please note that the Aga is turned off in the Summer.
+Family kitchen with two range cookers with a five ring gas hob, microwave, small fridge, dishwasher and a breakfast table which seats ten people.

-There is a seperate utility room housing a large fridge/freezer, washing machine, tumble dryer and original walk-in pantry and a WC off the utility room.
+There is a separate utility room off the kitchen housing a large fridge/freezer, washing machine, tumble dryer and original walk-in pantry and a WC off the utility room.

 Up 4 steps:

-Dining room, a large table seating up to 20 people, original fireplace with electric fire and French doors out onto the Conservatory.
-There is access to a music room/playroom through the dining room.
+A large table seating up to twenty people, original fireplace and french doors out onto the Conservatory.
+A selection of board games have been left in the dining room.

-The Conservatory is furnished with wicker chairs and tables providing seating for up to 10 guests with views out over the grounds to the rear of Walmer Castle and towards the distant sea.
+Furnished with wicker chairs and tables providing seating for up to ten guests with views out over the grounds to the rear of Walmer Castle and towards the distant sea.
 Please note this room is not heated.

-From the hallway, a grand oak staircase leads up to the first floor:
+From the hall a grand oak staircase leads:

 The property is set in a spacious two acre plot with terraced areas for outside dining, lawns and a rudimentary tennis court (summer only).

 BBQ is available upon request and there is garden furniture for up to 20 guests.